 Derrick: I think this game sets a precedent for improving how we work together at Naughty Dog.
 We don’t have to deal with other team members saying, “We’re done with our work.
 Now you guys go make some sounds for this “.
 We kind of get to design things alongside other departments, which we appreciate.

 Phillip: When the director comes up to us and says, “We’re depending on you guys to make this work “, and he isn’t just talking about fixing a random problem, but actually creating some emotional context, like with the Clickers, it’s special for us.

 Erick: After having worked at a bunch of different studios, I can say that Naughty Dog is the most collaborative one that I’ve worked at.

-Phillip: There’s a part in “The Last Of Us: Left Behind” where Ellie and Riley come across a broken arcade game, and has to Ellie play the fight game sequence in her mind.
+Phillip: There’s a part in “The Last Of Us: Left Behind” where Ellie and Riley come across a broken arcade game, and Ellie plays the fight sequence in her mind.
 So the health bars and character names appear on screen, but when you think about it, that entire scene is based on sound.
 Erick worked very closely with one of our designers to make it work.